AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 4. Check the status of your prefix to see if it is now reachable.
 If it says unicast, it means that your IPv6 address is now reachable to the internet.\
 `sudo /usr/sbin/birdc show route export <BGP session name> all`

-5. Since your IPv6 address is now reachable, you can now ping your IPv6 address at home or even connect to your VPS via SSH using that announced prefix.
+5. Since your IPv6 address is now reachable, you can now ping your IPv6 address at home or even connect to your VPS via SSH using that announced prefix after the prefix has propagated over the internet.

+#### Manual configuration

+This does not persist after a reboot.

+1. Create a dummy interface.\
+`ip link add dummy1 type dummy`

+2. Assign an IPv6 address to the dummy1 interface.\
+`ip -6 addr add <IPv6 address to assign from your IPv6 prefix> dev dummy1`

+Example: `ip -6 addr add 2a0f:85c1:3b2::/48 dev dummy1`

 ### BGP route propagation

 Just like DNS (It's Always DNS!), it takes time for the route that tells your IPv6 prefix where it is, to be propagated across the routers.
-It can take up to 72 hours for the whole internet to accept your prefixes.
+It can take up to 72 hours for the whole internet to accept your prefixes.\
+During the period where the route has not yet propagated, you can't ping or use your IPv6 address as a source IP in the meantime.

+You can use [NLNOG Looking Glass](https://lg.ring.nlnog.net) to check the status of your route propagation by entering your IPv6 prefix there.

 ## Use your IPv6 address as a source IP